Chapter 10 : The B.A.T

 When the women returned to the kitchen, they found Viktor standing by the fireplace, chatting to Miranda, who flipped her hair and laughed at something.
 At the table sat Ron, scowling.

 "Herm-own-ninny, you look loffly," Viktor said, walking towards Hermione and planting a kiss on either cheek.
 Hermione heard the sound of Ron's chair move and stride over to the pair.

 "Will you be home before or after Fred and George bring Hannah back?" he asked, his back turned to Viktor, trying to ignore him completely.

 "Before," Hermione said, pursing her lips.
 "If I go out, I always make sure I'm home first."

 "Viktor, you're welcome to join Ronald and I for a drink this afternoon, if you're back early," Miranda piped up, a weird smile on her face.

 "Thank you, but I haff a meeting at four that I cannot miss," Viktor said, eyeing Miranda cautiously.
 Hermione had written to him explaining Miranda in detail.

 "Well, another time maybe," Miranda said, linking arms with Ron, who didn't seem to notice her.
 He was too busy glowering at Viktor, who was a few inches shorter than him.

 "Maybe," Viktor repeated.
 "Herm-own-ninny, shall ve go?"
 He offered his arm, which Hermione took.
-"I'm sorry I could not see Hannah today, vill you kiss her for me?" he asked Hermione, who swore she heard Ron mutter 'slimy git
+"I'm sorry I could not see Hannah today, vill you kiss her for me?" he asked Hermione, who swore she heard Ron mutter 'slimy git' under his voice.